dagger/dagger/docs/current/guides/882813-build-test-publish-java-spring.md

     - The third and fourth steps download and install the required programming language and corresponding Dagger SDK on the GitHub runner.
     - The final step executes the Dagger pipeline.

 The Docker Login action and the Dagger pipeline both expect to find Docker Hub credentials in the `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD` variables.
-Create these variables as GitHub Actions secrets as follows:
+Create these variables as GitHub secrets as follows:

 1. Navigate to the `Settings` -> `Secrets and variables` -> `Actions` page of the GitHub repository.
 1. Click `New repository secret` to create a new secret.